danog/MadelineProto/docs/index.md

 ```

 See tests/testing.php for more examples.

+Methods that allow sending message entities (messages.sendMessage for example) also have an additional parse_mode parameter that enables or disables html/markdown parsing of the message to be sent.
+See the method-specific documentation for more info.

 Note that when you login as a bot, MadelineProto also logins using the [PWRTelegram](https://pwrtelegram.xyz) API, to allow persistant storage of peers, even after a logout and another login.